 At the Gender Confirmation Center we believe that the patient should have the choice of whether or not to retain their nipples, and we believe it should be covered by insurance if they choose to.
 If your Free Nipple Graft CPT billing code gets denied, you should do the following if you’re able to:

 If your insurance continues to deny your appeal and it’s looking like you’ll need to pay for your Free Nipple Grafts out of pocket, please read the following:

 Dr. Mosser’s continued surgical work and communication with the trans, non-binary, and gender expansive community has given him a greater understanding on how impactful surgery can be in finding congruence in one’s gender.
-This is why Dr. Mosser and his team are very disheartened by the stance that Aetna and United Healthcare have taken by denying Free Nipple Grafts.
+This is why our practice is very disheartened by the stance that Aetna and United Healthcare have taken by denying free nipple graft procedures.
 Although some folks opt for an end result with no nipples, there are a lot of folks who want to keep their nipples, and this decision should be supported by insurance companies.
 Nipple areolar complex (NAC) reconstruction can be an integral component of chest reconstruction in the treatment of transgender and gender diverse people.
-Dr. Mosser and other surgeons published this article in an effort to spread awareness around the importance of insurance companies covering Free Nipple Grafts.
+Dr. Mosser and other surgeons published this article in an effort to spread awareness around the importance of insurance companies covering free nipple grafts.